 Because the need for color manipulation comes up fairly often in computer graphics, particularly transformations of hue, saturation, and value, and because some of this math is a bit tricky, here’s how to do HSV color transforms on RGB data using simple matrix operations.

-Note that this isn’t for converting between RGB and HSV; this is only about applying an HSV-space modification to an RGB value and getting another RGB value out.
-There is no affine transformation to convert between RGB and HSV, as HSV is not a linear color space.more…
+Note: This isn’t about converting between RGB and HSV; this is only about applying an HSV-space modification to an RGB value and getting another RGB value out.
+There is no affine transformation to convert between RGB and HSV, as there is not a linear mapping between the two.Read more…